The Kabul Assignment

 What I couldn’t tell him was that I would do everything possible to ensure my real work didn’t come back to haunt him.
 The last thing I wanted was for a good man to suffer because he’d unknowingly guided an assassin around the city.

 After a few days of adjustment—to the heat, to the culture, to the constant low-level tension of being somewhere I didn’t belong—I felt more comfortable moving around.
-The men in the streets weren’t hostile to foreigners.
-In fact, quite the opposite.
-Several struck up conversations, curious about where I was from and what brought me to their country.
-Women were present but less visible, eating in the family sections of restaurants, moving through the streets in groups, their faces covered.
+Several men struck up conversations, curious about where I was from and what brought me to their country.

 Street in Kabul